weka/csi-wekafs/charts/csi-wekafsplugin/README.md

 | WekaIO, Inc. | <csi@weka.io> | <https://weka.io> |

 ## Pre-requisite
-- Kubernetes cluster of version 1.18 and up, 1.19 and up recommended
+- **Kubernetes cluster**: Version 1.18 or later (version 1.19 or later is recommended).
-- Helm v3 must be installed and configured properly
+- **Helm**: Helm v3 must be installed and properly configured.
-- Weka system pre-configured and Weka client installed and registered in cluster for each Kubernetes node
+- **WEKA system**: The WEKA system must be pre-configured, with the WEKA client installed and registered on each Kubernetes node within the cluster.

 ## Deployment
 ```shell